just4jc/Robocars/README.md

 [![Video](https://img.youtube.com/vi/GdtnAzs16lQ/0.jpg)](https://www.youtube.com/watch?v=GdtnAzs16lQ)

 The Raspberry Pi model 3 is the central computer of the Robocar.
 Robocar uses Model B ( A1.2GHz 64-bit quad-core ARMv8 CPU, 1GB RAM), a small but powerful computer.
+The raspberry Pi was chosen not only because it is affordable but also because it is a representation of today's mainstream embedded low-end multicore platforms found in smartphones and other embedded devices.

 [![car](https://github.com/udohsolomon/Robocars/blob/master/Images/raspberry.jpg)]()